WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-**Cellular disclaimers**

-We've also been telling people on engineering devices to make backups, this is especially true here.
-Flashing an entire eMMC img on engineering devices will not only risk you damaging the device, but you will also lose for *ever* the modem partitions for *your* phone.
-Those are unique, there's ways to recover them but it's borderline legal.
-If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
-You have been warned.

 ## Project Status